Racecourse Beach 2019, we’re off!

 Q. So what do we do about food?

 The club has access to a camp kitchen which we use as the hub of our activities.
-This year catering (brunch & dinners) will be Wednesday to Friday (those that arrive on Tuesday or earlier usually pile down to the local RSL for a meal).
+In 2019 catering (brunch & dinners) will be Wednesday to Friday (those that arrive on Tuesday or earlier usually pile down to the local RSL for a meal).
 We fry up bacon and eggs for a brunch each morning.
 The dinner menu varies from year to year and has included delicious bbq’s, homemade burgers, butter chicken, lamb korma and a sea food extravaganza.
 On the last day, we eat whatever is left but there’s no organised fry up as everything is being packed up.

 A roster is organised so that everyone does their fair share of prepping, cooking, serving or cleaning up.
 It might sound like a chore, but with so many hands it turns into another social get-together.
 Bring along whatever you want to supplement the above, soft drinks, wine, beer & munchies are usually top of the list.